 Think with Google

 Think with Google is the most comprehensive of the three Google subsites we’ve outlined.
 This platform is a one stop shop for consumer trends, marketing insights and industry research, all presented in an easily digestible and deck-ready format.
 It does a deeper dive into Google data and trends, making comparisons and predictions based on historical data and results of real-life advertising and marketing campaigns.
 Think with Google generates full feature articles that tie together individual data points to provide users with a more holistic view of how they fit into the larger industry story.
-This can be useful for PR teams when deciding what information should be included within a pitch, as well as how that information should be positioned.
+This can be useful for PR teams when deciding what information should be included within a story pitch or piece of content, as well as how that information should be positioned.
 Understanding how and when your content fits into the customer purchasing journey, for example, gives PR professionals an idea of what information consumers already have by the time they begin searching for your topic.
 This makes it easier to identify what information these consumers still need, and therefore, should be included in the pitch.